-The Gospel Through a Franciscan Lens – 31th Sunday in Ordinary Time – Fr.
+The Gospel Through a Franciscan Lens – 2nd Sunday in Advent – Fr.
 Christopher

 When we recognize God’s beauty in people, God’s beauty in creation, then God’s incarnate love is present and at work in us.